barend-erasmus/majuro/README.md

 ## Majuro's Vision

-Majuro's vision is to provide the developer with a collection of classes to speed-up software development.
+Majuro's vision is to provide the developer with a collection of classes to speed-up the software development process.

 ## Installation